-Louis L. Lobel, an associate in Goodwin’s IP Litigation practice, represents life sciences and technology companies in intellectual property litigation, including complex commercial arbitrations.
-Mr. Lobel is an experienced trial attorney, having tried cases to juries, judges and arbitrators across the country.
+Louis Lobel is partner in Goodwin’s Intellectual Property Litigation group who focuses his practice on representing life sciences, technology and financial services companies in intellectual property litigation and complex commercial disputes.
+Louis is a practiced trial attorney, having tried numerous cases to juries, judges, and arbitrators across the country.

 Experience

-- Trial counsel for a branded-pharmaceutical manufacturer in confidential arbitration involving antitrust and breach of contract claims over patent-licensing disputes upon generic entry in AAA arbitration proceedings resulting in dismissal of antitrust and breach of contract claims.
+- Trial counsel for a brand pharmaceutical manufacturer in confidential arbitration involving antitrust and breach of contract claims over patent-licensing disputes upon generic entry in AAA arbitration proceedings resulting in dismissal of antitrust and breach of contract claims

-- Counsel for cannabis company accused of trademark infringement resulting in claims being dismissed on Summary Judgment.
+- Counsel for cannabis company accused of trademark infringement resulting in claims dismissed on Summary Judgment

-Mr. Lobel also devotes a significant amount of time to representing pro bono clients in a variety of matters.
-Mr. Lobel worked with GLBTQ Legal Advocates & Defenders (GLAD) and Prisoner Legal Services (PLS) in representing a transgender woman incarcerated in a men’s prison, achieving a first-of-its-kind ruling where a court interpreted the ADA’s exclusion of transgender people as unconstitutional and ultimately resulting in the client’s transfer to a women’s facility, the first transfer of its kind in the United States.
-Mr. Lobel represented multiple federal prison inmates petitioning for clemency, and state prison inmates seeking parole.
-Mr. Lobel also has a number of immigration clients, including asylum applicants, juveniles in immigration proceedings, and a transgender immigrant sexually assaulted upon entering the United States.
+Louis also devotes a significant amount of time to representing pro bono clients in a variety of matters.
+Louis worked with GLBTQ Legal Advocates & Defenders (GLAD) and Prisoner Legal Services (PLS) in representing a transgender woman incarcerated in a men’s prison, achieving a first-of-its-kind ruling where a court interpreted the ADA’s exclusion of transgender people as unconstitutional and ultimately resulting in the client’s transfer to a women’s facility, the first transfer of its kind in the United States.
+Louis represented multiple federal prison inmates petitioning for clemency, and state prison inmates seeking parole.
+Louis also has a number of immigration clients, including asylum applicants, juveniles in immigration proceedings, and a transgender immigrant sexually assaulted upon entering the United States.

 Areas of Practice